Wombosvideo/data-analytics/README.md

 ## Useful git commands

-Before running these commands, make sure you're in your working directory:
+Before running these commands, make sure you're in your working directory.
+This is usually the case when you work with the integrated terminal of Visual Studio Code (and Devcontainers).

+If not, use this command:

 ```bash
 cd U:\Lektionen\DA_HS2023\data_analytics  # your working directory